ceedee666/cloud_based_is/README.md

 In order to work through the learning resources provided in the next section create the following accounts:

-1. Create your [Azure free trial](https://azure.microsoft.com/free/) account to get free access to Azure services
 1. Sign-up with the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get access to your required sandbox landscape
 1. Create a [GitHub](https://github.com/) account to collaborate with your team and present your project to the community
+1. Optional: Create your [Azure free trial](https://azure.microsoft.com/free/) account to get free access to Azure services

 It is also possible to reuse the Microsoft 365 subscription provided by the university.
 However, this subscription is limited in certain areas.
 Therefor the usage of the